Open-Systems-Pharmacology/Pregnancy-Models/README.md

 Within this repository, we distribute the physiologically-based whole-body models for pregnant women published in [[1,2,3,4,5](#references)].

+The pregnancy (and postpartum) PBPK model for amoxicillin published in [[6](#references)] can be found [here](https://github.com/Open-Systems-Pharmacology/Amoxicillin-Model).

-The models comprise 27 compartments, including nine pregnancy-specific compartments as shown in the schema below.
+The pregnancy model structure comprises per default 27 compartments, including nine pregnancy-specific compartments as shown in the schema below.
 <p align="center">
 <img src="ModelStructure.png" width="60%">
 </p>